-Start dating more efficiently with one of these 8 apps
+The 8 best dating apps for 2017

-Dating apps kind of suck — just ask anyone between the ages of 22 and 35.
+Dating apps kind of suck — just ask anyone between the ages of 21 and 35.
 Despite this, they’ve become the normal way to meet people and ask them out.
-This puts you in a tough spot.
-Because everyone else is using dating apps, it’s tough to avoid using them, too.
-It’s a self-perpetuating cycle.
-To help you navigate all the choices out there, we’ve picked eight of the most prevalent dating apps — or those that bring something unique to the table — along with our expert opinions on their accessibility, foibles, pratfalls, best intended uses, and everything else in between.
+This puts many of us in a difficult position.
+Because everyone else is using dating apps, it’s tough to avoid using them.
+It’s a self-perpetuating cycle, really.
+To help you navigate the deluge of dating apps currently flooding the market, however, we’ve picked eight of the best dating apps in existence — or those that bring something unique to the table — along with our expert opinions on their accessibility, foibles, pratfalls, best intended uses, and everything else in between.
+Hopefully, Cupid’s arrow is in your favor!

+Looking for more apps?
+We’ve put together guides to the best Android apps and best iPhone apps, along with pieces on the best Android games and best iPhone games.

 Tinder